attactics/cslogwatch/README.md

 - Write more robust UTC timezone detection
 - Implement cslogwatch stdout output to log file
   - For the time being the output can manually be redirected
+- Implement download.log, events.log, and web.log parsing and storage
+  - This is already being worked on and will be released shortly